 Make sure that you have the right insurance coverage protection.

-Many people say that they have "full coverage" or ask for "full coverage" from their insurance agent.
-However, few people understand exactly what "full coverage" means under Kentucky law.
+Many people say that they have “full coverage” or ask for “full coverage” from their insurance agent.
+However, few people understand exactly what “full coverage” means under Kentucky law.
 Kentucky law only requires certain types of coverage.
 However, complying with the minimum standards of Kentucky law does not fully protect you if you are injured in a wreck.
-Review your policy to make sure you are fully covered in a wreck.
+Review your policy with a Kentucky car insurance lawyer to make sure you are fully covered in a wreck.

 If the wreck is not your fault, your own insurance coverage can be a source of valuable benefits.
 Also, if the wreck is caused by someone who has too little or no insurance, your own insurance can cover all or part of your damages.